Shamika Ravi

 Dr. Shamika Ravi is an Indian economist and public policy researcher.
 She currently serves as a member of the Economic Advisory Council to the Prime Minister and as a Secretary to the Government of India.
 Her research focuses on public policy issues such as healthcare, gender equality, poverty alleviation, and economic development.

 Early life and education

-Ravi was born in Patna, and raised in Kerala, India.
+Ravi is the daughter of R. N. Ravi, she was born in Patna, and raised in Kerala, India.
 She completed her undergraduate degree from Lady Shri Ram College, Delhi, in 1996.
 She later attended the Delhi School of Economics and received her Ph.D. in economics from New York University.

 Academic career

 Ravi joined the Indian School of Business (ISB) in 2005 as a visiting faculty member, later becoming an assistant professor and eventually a professor of economics.
 She has taught courses in managerial economics, game theory, and microfinance.

 Her research includes studies on health financing, women’s political participation, and financial inclusion.
 She co-authored the report Health and Morbidity in India (2004–2014), which analyzed the economic impact of public health insurance programs.
-Her academic work has appeared in journals such as the *World Development* and *Journal of Development Economics*.
+Her academic work has appeared in journals such as the World Development, Journal of Urban Economics, and Journal of Development Economics.